livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 auVar748[9] = 0xf8;
 ```

-Maybe not necessarily the fastest solution but I opted for [angr](https://angr.io) framework to do the symbolic execution.
-The solver iterates through all the binaries on the naughty-or-nice list, identifies the winning address for each (based on the instruction that reads the length of the success message) and 'solves' it (finds an input that will lead to the success address):
+Maybe not necessarily the fastest solution, but I opted for [angr](https://angr.io) framework to do the symbolic execution.
+The solver iterates through all the binaries on the naughty-or-nice list, identifies the winning address for each (based on the instruction that reads the length of the success message) and _solves_ it (finds an input that will lead to the success address):

 ```python
 import os